Documents to download

 In September 2021, the Turing Scheme replaced the Erasmus+ programme in providing funding for participants in UK universities to go on international study and work placements.
 The decision not to fund students coming to the UK as part of the Turing Scheme has prompted concern there will be a decrease in international students and the benefits they bring to the UK.

-In October 2020, a new ‘student route’ for international students applying for visas to study in the UK opened, replacing the previous Tier 4 (General) student visa.
+In October 2020, a new ‘student route’ for international students applying for visas to study in the UK opened.
+How long students can stay depends on the length of their course and their previous studies in the UK.
+Degree-level students can usually stay for up to five years.

 Funding